Mapped: The 2026 Ebola Outbreak in DRC and Uganda — and Every Outbreak Since 1976

 The Outbreak Spreads Beyond DRC

 • 🇩🇪 Germany — 1 evacuated American case at Berlin’s Charité.
 Peter Stafford, a US missionary doctor who has worked at Nyankunde Hospital in eastern DRC since 2019, contracted Bundibugyo virus while treating Ebola patients.
 He was airlifted to Berlin-Brandenburg airport on 19 May 2026 and transferred under police convoy to Charité’s specialised isolation ward (the same unit that treated patients during the 2014–2016 West Africa outbreak).
 Six high-risk contacts will be monitored in Germany and the Czech Republic.
 This is the first known Ebola medical evacuation to Europe in the current outbreak.
+A second US citizen, a humanitarian worker in DR Congo, tested positive on 10 July and was medically evacuated to Germany on 13 July 2026, bringing the number of patients treated in Germany to two.

 • 🇺🇸 United States — enhanced screening, no cases.
 CDC, DHS, and partner agencies implemented Title-42-style entry restrictions on 18 May for travellers from DRC and Uganda.
 Departure-airport screening, on-arrival temperature checks, and 21-day post-arrival monitoring are now standard for entries from the affected region.
 No US-soil cases have been reported.